xenorama/oneirotomy/README.md

 * add the resulting folder to Max's searchpath, i.e. the _packages_ folder
 * open Max, under the the _Extras_ menu, select the entry _the.oneirotomy_ which should appear
 * Read the documentation to get an overview
-* check the helpfiles and reference pages of all objects to get a detailed overview, especially **the.jit.thalamus** lying at the core of the process
+* check the helpfiles and reference pages of all objects to get a detailed overview, especially **the.jit.renderer~** lying at the core of the process
 * check also the limitations of certain work-flows and objects, as not all functionality can be provided natively and/or instantaneously
-* generally, consider which parts of your patch translate from timing-sensitive or signal domain to video domain
+* generally, consider which parts of your patch translate from timing-sensitive or signal domain to video domain — these can be very subtle nodes which prove curcial.
+Note also that when using vizzie objects or other people's abstractions, such objects can be easily contained and will need to be worked around or replaced by provided objects of this package.
+Some such commonly used objects are those of the jit.mo-family
 * add the objects in documented ways to any jit.world's rendering process in Max
-* specify all desired settings to **the.jit.thalamus** _prior_ to recording and subsequent rendering (i.e., changing the _framerate_ is likely to purge all previously captured data or to distort the results)
+* specify all desired settings to **the.jit.renderer~** _prior_ to recording and subsequent rendering (i.e., changing the _framerate_ is likely to purge all previously captured data or to distort the results)
 Note that since these objects are **abstractions**, they cannot link with an **attrui** nor can they respond to the **universal** object, for example

 #### General Approach